ankur110/Roberta_FineTuning/README.md

 The repository contains the following files:

-1. `full_finetuning.ipynb`: Full fine-tuning of the RoBERTa-large model.
+1. `full-finetuning.ipynb`: Full fine-tuning of the RoBERTa-large model.
-2. `peft_roberta.ipynb`: Parameter-Efficient Fine-Tuning (PEFT) using LoRA.
+2. `peft-roberta.ipynb`: Parameter-Efficient Fine-Tuning (PEFT) using LoRA.
 3. `peft_vs_fulltraining.ipynb`: Performance comparison of the two approaches.

 ---